 What happens next?

-For more information and to share your priorities for the next BID, please talk to BID Manager Phil Schulze.
+For more information and to share your priorities for Manchester’s next BID, please talk to BID Manager Phil Schulze.